Ardi-Aly/food-delivery-app/README.md

 This project is private and developed for educational purposes as part of MPTI coursework.

 ---
-Developed with ❤️ by MPTI Group - Exspres Food
+Developed with ❤️ by MPTI Group - Exspres Food Me